blashin888/conditions-for-non-fragility/02_Between_Suggestion_and_Acceleration.md

 A suggestion is never neutral.

-When a system proposes externalization, it introduces introduces directional pressure.
+When a system proposes externalization, it introduces directional pressure.

 The question is not whether prompting occurs, but under what observed conditions acceleration becomes justified.